dayflower/p5-Validator-Procedural/README.md

 - error\_message

-        my @messages = $validator->error_message('field_name');
+        my @messages = $results->error_message('field_name');

     Gets error messages for specified field in array.

 # INTERNAL API METHODS

 Following methods are considered as somewhat of internal APIs.
 But these are convenient when you want to set validation state from the outside of validation procedures (You already have faced such a situation I believe), so usage of these are not restricted.

 For further information for what APIs do, please refer to ["METHODS" in Validator::Procedural::Field](https://metacpan.org/pod/Validator::Procedural::Field#METHODS).

 - apply\_filter